swallowcamel/nancywiki/Hosting-Nancy-with-Nginx-on-Ubuntu.md

 Now we are ready to run .NET applications under linux.

-# Install mono on your development machine
-Go to [mono][getmono] to retrieve the the latest mono version for windows.
-In our case 3.0.2.

 # Create nancy website
 Open Visual Studio 2013 (other versions may work, but this tutorial was written using 2013).
 If you do not already have the [Nancy solution templates](https://visualstudiogallery.msdn.microsoft.com/f1e29f61-4dff-4b1e-a14b-6bd0d307611a) for Visual Studio, get and install them.
 Open Visual Studio and create a new solution.
 The Nancy templates will be listed along with ASP.NET Web Applicaiton under `Templates -> Visual C# -> Web`.
 Choose `Nancy Application with self-hosting.`